 - Clinical study team members, including trial and data management, clinical supplies, biostatistics, etc.

 - Contract Research Organizations and vendors supporting TMFs.

 - Auditors and Regulators challenged with varying TMF terminology and file structures, which create inefficiency and a higher degree of variability during sponsor audits.

 The Model stands today as a reference for the industry and although not mandatory, it should be considered an opportunity for standardization across clinical research.
 The TMF Reference Model can be adapted to an electronic or paper TMF and does not endorse, nor, require, any specific technology or application.

 Through the use of the TMF Reference Model, organizations could significantly simplify the administrative process across industry partnerships, and increase efficiency in collaborations between sponsors and CROs or acquisitions.
-The TMF Reference Model V3.1.0 was issued in September 2018.
+The TMF Reference Model V3.2.0 was issued in November 2020.
 This is an industry initiative which is dependent on industry volunteers which is what makes it such a valuable resource.
 The Model continues to evolve based on collective industry knowledge and experience.

 - V2 of the TMF Reference Model